WGBH/AAPB2/app/views/override/about-the-american-archive/projects.md

 ### The American Archive of Public Broadcasting: From Repository to Resource

 In June 2019, The Andrew W. Mellon Foundation awarded WGBH a grant to enhance usability of the American Archive of Public Broadcasting.
 The grant will support a two-pronged effort to make the AAPB a better resource for researchers, educators, academics and the public.
-The AAPB will work with Brandeis University’s Lab for Linguistics and Computation, which uses machine learning and artificial intelligence to develop open-source tools and workflows, to capture detailed metadata from AAPB radio and television programs.
+The AAPB will work with Brandeis University's Lab for Linguistics and Computation, which uses machine learning and artificial intelligence to develop open-source tools and workflows, to capture detailed metadata from AAPB radio and television programs.
 [Read more about the Mellon project.](/about-the-american-archive/projects/mellon2)

 ### The Public Broadcasting Preservation Fellowship